lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Usage of the hint field can be seen in the TPM2_attest example in
-{{appdx-tpm2}} where the type OID indicates the OID id-TcgAttestCertify and the corresponding hint indicates the Verifier software "tpmverifier.example.com" should be invoked for parsing it.
+{{appdx-tpm2}} where the type OID indicates the OID id-TcgAttestCertify and the corresponding hint indicates the Verifier software "tpmverifier.example.com" can be invoked for parsing it.

 ~~~
 EvidenceBundles ::= SEQUENCE SIZE (1..MAX) OF EvidenceBundle